BryanMartinez95/ContentsLimitInsurance/README.md

 ### Swagger
 View & Test available APIs once project is running `https://localhost:44326/swagger/index.html`

+### XUnit
+Integration Tests the back end are done with XUnit in the [ContentsLimitInsurance.IntegrationTests](https://github.com/BryanMartinez95/ContentsLimitInsurance/tree/master/test/ContentsLimitInsurance.IntegrationTests) directory.
+Unit Tests can be done via Visual Studio or with CLI `dotnet test` when inside the ContentsLimitInsurance.IntegrationTests folder
 ## Deployment
 Application is currently deployed on Azure App Services: https://contentslimitinsurance20200803193134.azurewebsites.net
 ## Built With